 Qualifications to begin Teaching

-- Successful completion of all coursework in the first semester of coursework in the alternative certification program
+- Successful completion of all coursework in the first semester of coursework in the alternative licensure program

 - Passing scores on Illinois Certification Testing System Test #163 – The Special Education General Curriculum Exam